CristinaPlesa/neighborhood/README.md

 #### Passing

 #### Not Passing

-* Test: It recognizes number inputs and ignores all other characters.
+Test: It recognizes number inputs and ignores all other characters. <br>
+  Code:
+    Expected Output:

+Test: It should return a message ("Please enter a number to get a response") to user if input is empty string.
-* Code:
+  Code:
-* Expected Output:
+    Expected Output:

-* Test: It receives a text string from a user and coverts it to a integar.
+Test: It receives a text string from a user and coverts it to a integar.
-* Code:
+  Code:
-* Expected Output:
+    Expected Output:

-* Test: It should return an array with "Hello!
+Test: It should return an array with "Hello!
 This is the start!" string if number 0 is inputted.
-* Code:
-* Expected Output:

-* Test: It should return an array with "Won't you by my neighbor?" string if number contains a 3.
-* Code:
-* Expected Output:

-* Test: It should return an array with "Boop" string if number contains a 2.
-* Code:
-* Expected Output:

-* Test: It should return an array with "Beep" string if number contains a 1.
-* Code:
-* Expected Output:

-* Test: It should return an array with 4 if the number 4 is inputted.
-* Code:
-* Expected Output:

-* Test: It should return an array with 5 if the number 5 is inputted.
-* Code:
-* Expected Output:

-* Test: It should return an array with 6 if the number 6 is inputted.
-* Code:
-* Expected Output:

-* Test: It should return an array with 7 if the number 7 is inputted.
-* Code:
-* Expected Output:

-* Test: It should return an array with 8 if the number 8 is inputted.
-* Code:
-* Expected Output:

-* Test: It should return an array with 9 if the number 9 is inputted.
-* Code:
-* Expected Output:

-* Test: It should return a message ("Please enter a number to get a response") to user if input is empty string.
-* Code:
-* Expected Output:

-* Test: It should return a message ("Please enter a number to get a response") to user if input is only empty spaces.
-* Code:
-* Expected Output:

-* Test: It should take a users new input and add the response to a looping array for a new result each time.
-* Code:
-* Expected Output:

-* Test:
-* Code:
-* Expected Output:
+  Code:
+    Expected Output:

+Test: It should return an array with "Won't you by my neighbor?" string if number contains a 3.
+  Code:
+    Expected Output:

+Test: It should return an array with "Boop" string if number contains a 2, but not a 3.
+  Code:
+    Expected Output:

+Test: It should return an array with "Beep" string if number contains a 1, but not a 3 or 2.
+  Code:
+    Expected Output:

+Test: It should return an array with 4 if the number 4 is inputted.
+  Code:
+    Expected Output:

+Test: It should return an array with 5 if the number 5 is inputted.
+  Code:
+    Expected Output:

+Test: It should return an array with 6 if the number 6 is inputted.
+  Code:
+    Expected Output:

+Test: It should return an array with 7 if the number 7 is inputted.
+  Code:
+    Expected Output:

+Test: It should return an array with 8 if the number 8 is inputted.
+  Code:
+    Expected Output:

+Test: It should return an array with 9 if the number 9 is inputted.
+  Code:
+    Expected Output:

+Test: It should take a users new input and add the response to a looping array for a new result each time.
+Code:
+Expected Output:

+Test:
+Code:
+Expected Output:

 ## Known Bugs